35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 * NHG is not providing any houses on the 'new' Aylesbury, despite their attested benefits for families and the promises made to residents
 * Both the AAAP and the Outline Planning Permission have been abandoned, so NHG no longer has any coherent plan for the remainder of the regeneration;

-[^1] Planning Statement Addendum, Oct 2024, ref number 22/AP/2226.
-This can be found via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>
+[^1] Planning Statement Addendum, Oct 2024, 22/AP/2226 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>

 [^2] [Officer's report 22/AP/2226, 17 Jan 2023](https://moderngov.southwark.gov.uk/documents/s111174/Report%20-%20Aylesbury%20Phase%202B.pdf) para 31

 [^3] [Officer's report 22/AP/2226, 17 Jan 2023](https://moderngov.southwark.gov.uk/documents/s111174/Report%20-%20Aylesbury%20Phase%202B.pdf) para 23

-[^4] Planning Statement Addendum, Oct 2024, 6.35, 6.36, 22/AP/226 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>
+[^4] Planning Statement Addendum, Oct 2024, 6.35, 6.36, 22/AP/2226 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>

 [^5] [Officer's report 22/AP/2226, 17 Jan 2023](https://moderngov.southwark.gov.uk/documents/s111174/Report%20-%20Aylesbury%20Phase%202B.pdf)  para 128.
 A habitable room is one that is used for living, sleeping, eating or cooking (not a bathroom).
 The figures used to calculate the average number of habitable rooms for social housing on the whole estate come from the [Officer's report 14/AP/3844, 23 April 2015](https://moderngov.southwark.gov.uk/documents/s53361/Report.pdf), para 89.

-[^6] Planning Application Design and Access Statement, May 2022, ref number.
-Thsi can be found via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>
+[^6] Planning Application Design and Access Statement, May 2022, 1.1 Executive Summary 22/AP/2226 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>

 [^7] [AAAP 2010](https://www.southwark.gov.uk/assets/attach/1647/Aylesbury-AAP-2010.pdf) Glossary, pg 178